gadhagod/gadhagod.github.io/README.md

 To change the items shown in the projects, organizations, or activity pages, modify the respective key in [data.json](data.json).

 ## Previewing the site
-1. `node build` to build the HTML pages (with `-w` flag to watch files for changes).
-The built files are placed into the `build` directory.
+1. `npm install` to install dependencies.
-2. `open build/index.html` to open the preview in browser.
+2. Run `node build -o` to build the HTML pages and open the preview.

 ## [data.json](data.json) schema